decred/dcrbounty/src/content/en/rules/index.md

 type: "section"
 ---

-We ask that you respect the following rules and guidelines when testing:
+We ask that you respect the following rules and guidelines:

-- All bug reports need to have a clear exploit or proof of concept.
+- All bug reports need to have clear reproduction steps and/or proof of concept.

 - All bugs must be reproducible in the latest production release or the master branch of the code.